Who's Who at PEATC

 PEATC is staffed by a talented and diverse group of parents and professionals committed to building better futures for children with disabilities by working collaboratively with families, schools and professionals who serve them, to improve opportunities for excellence in education and success in school and community life.

-Suzanne Bowers brings a wealth of expertise to the role of Executive Director.
+Suzanne Bowers has been with PEATC for 14 years and brings a wealth of expertise to the role of Executive Director.
+She is a Fauquier County resident, and has extensive experience in special education and advocacy.
 She taught elementary school for five years before becoming an Educational Advocate for military and civilian families, as well as her own children.
 She changed her career path in order to dedicate her talents to helping families of children with special needs.
 She brings a rich background in education, administration, management, training, and advocacy.
 Suzanne is the proud mother of four children, two of whom have special needs.
-She served on the Virginia State Special Education Advisory Committee for four years as the Vice Chair and the as the Chair of the Policy and Regulations committee.
-Suzanne serves on the Virginia State Rehabilitation Council an is very active in her community as a volunteer in the schools.
+She serves on the Virginia State Special Education Advisory Committee, previously as the Vice Chair of the committee, Chair of the Policy and Regulations committee, and currently Chair of the Family Engagement Committee.

 Tammy was born in North Carolina and moved to Virginia at the end of middle school.
 She received her BA from Virginia Tech in Elementary Education - let’s go HOKIES!
 Tammy began her career as an elementary school teacher in Chesterfield County.
 She attended many IEP meetings as a teacher, but then in 2000 when her middle son Jared was diagnosed with autism, Tammy experienced IEPs from the “other side of the table.”
 Because of this, Tammy then decided to go back to school and pursue her Master of Education in Curriculum and Instruction degree with a concentration on Autism Spectrum Disorders (ASD) from Arizona State.
 Since that time, she has been involved in many leadership positions with disability related nonprofits, and served on several local and state stakeholder and advocacy groups.
 Tammy also graduated from Virginia’s Partners in Policy-making program where she developed a very successful IEP Boot Camp for parents as her culminating project.
 Tammy is a certified Sibshop leader and has served as the Chair of the Chesterfield County Special Education Advisory Committee.